natesgibson/graph-sketchpad/README.md

 ## Files
 ### dist
-Contains 'intex.html' and 'style.css' which I used to style the webapp.\n 'main.js' is built by Node.js.
+Contains 'intex.html' and 'style.css' which I used to style the webapp.\
+'main.js' is built by Node.js.

 ### node_modules